AP Business Writer

-Wal-Mart said roughly 50 employees participated in the events Thursday and a "few dozen" employees Friday.
-Company spokesman Dan Fogleman said that the number of associates who missed their shifts during the two days of events is 60 percent lower than last year.
+Wal-Mart said roughly 50 employees participated in the events Thursday and a “few dozen” took part Friday.
+Company spokesman Dan Fogleman said the number of associates who missed their shifts during the two days of events was 60 percent lower than last year.

 The union group estimated that “hundreds” of employees participated nationwide.

 Victoria Martinez, 29, marched in front of the store in Paramount on Black Friday.
-The Walmart photo department employee worked her shift on Thanksgiving but skipped work on Friday to "speak out".
+The Wal-Mart photo department employee worked her shift on Thanksgiving but skipped work Friday to “speak out.”
 She said the company shows a lack of respect for employees, noting that she faced retaliation by local managers after speaking out about problems during an open discussion sponsored by the head office.

-"I believe that when I started at this company, it was great," said Martinez, who's worked for Wal-Mart for seven years.
-"They've taken away everything that is great."
+“I believe that when I started at this company, it was great,” said Martinez, who has worked for Wal-Mart for seven years.
+“They’ve taken away everything that is great.”

 Wal-Mart for many years has faced intense scrutiny over its wage and benefit policies and treatment of its workers.
 Fogleman says that the company provides some of the best jobs in the retail industry and that its wages and benefits typically meet or exceed those of competitors.
 The retailer maintains that it has many long-term employees and that its turnover rate is below the industry average.